 Bajar focuses his practice on international dispute resolution matters, with a particular emphasis on investment arbitration, treaty protection and commercial arbitration.

-He has represented both investors and states in investment arbitrations under the ICSID Convention and the Energy Charter Treaty.
+He has represented both investors and states in investment arbitrations under the ICSID Convention, the Energy Charter Treaty and bilateral investment treaties.
 Bajar also represents clients in international commercial arbitrations.
 His recent work includes a wide range of international disputes, including arbitral proceedings under the ICSID, ICC, LCIA, SCC, HKIAC, SCAI and CIETAC Rules.

 Bajar is an Adjunct Lecturer at the University of Mannheim, where he teaches world trade and international investment law.